Manage Roles

 Introduction

-A Role is an access privilege that can be assigned to Users.
-In ZEDEDA Cloud, a role can be defined across activities such as Create, Monitor, Operate, and Remove (CRUD activities).
-The permissions are then applied to various objects such as Edge Node, Edge Applications, Users, and Enterprises.
+A role is an access privilege that can be assigned to users.
+In ZEDEDA Cloud, a role can be defined across activities such as Create, Monitor, Operate, and Remove.
+These activities are similar to the four basic "CRUD" activities that are used to manage a database: create, read, update, and delete.
+The permissions associated with a role are applied to the various system objects, such as edge nodes, edge apps, users, enterprises and so on.

 Role-based permissions for users

-In ZEDEDA, each user role has access to the projects in scope and the level of CRUD permissions across objects.
-The permissions are applied for each of the objects such as Edge Node, Edge Application, Users, and Enterprise.
-However, the creation and removal permissions for the Enterprise objects rests only with the ZEDEDA admin.
+Each user role has access to the projects in scope and the level of CRUD permissions across objects.
+The permissions are applied for each of the objects, such as edge nodes, edge apps, users, and enterprises.
+However, note that only someone with ZEDEDA administrative privileges has the permissions needed to create and remove enterprises.

-ZEDEDA Cloud operates with predefined roles and their capabilities as follows:
+ZEDEDA Cloud operates with the following predefined roles and their associated permissions:

-- SysAdmin - Members of the system admin can perform CRUD activities for each of the objects (except create and remove enterprises).
-Only these Role users can create, operate or remove other users.
-The scope is across all projects in the enterprises.
+• SysAdmin - Members of the system admin can perform CRUD activities for each of the objects (except create and remove enterprises).
+Only users with this role can create, operate, or remove other users.
+The scope of these permissions is across all projects in the enterprises.

-- SysMonitor - Members of the system monitor can only monitor the projects in scope across the Edge Node, Edge Application, and Users objects.
+• SysMonitor - Members of the system monitor role can only monitor the projects in scope across the edge node, edge app, and users objects.

-- SysOperator - System operator members can monitor and operate the projects in scope across the Edge Node and Edge Application objects.
-This role user can monitor the User object.
+• SysOperator - System operator members can monitor and operate the projects in scope across the edge node and edge app objects.
+This role user can monitor user objects.

 When the system admin creates new users, one of the predefined role templates has to be selected.

-Note: You cannot create a custom permission set.
-You can only choose the project/s and permissions template to create a custom role.
+Note: You cannot create a custom permission set from scratch.
+You must choose from one of the available the projects and/or permissions templates to create a custom role.

 Project scope

-All roles are project-based.
-Roles can also be defined project-wise.
+User permissions and roles that define access levels are tied to individual projects, rather than applying across an entire organization.
+These roles can be customized for each project.
 For example, the system admin can only give access to a particular project for a particular user.
 Then, in that case, the user cannot access other projects under the Enterprise.

 List View